tyrellcurry/entertainmentApp/README.md

 A full stack mock entertainment app utilizing OpenAI built with React and Tailwind on the frontend and MongoBD on the backend.

+View a video of the project here: [Mock Entertainment App | Showcase](https://youtu.be/hHi97I-EuT0)

 ## Table of contents

 - [Overview](#overview)